Moutiers-au-Perche

 Moutiers-au-Perche (/fr/) is a commune in the Orne department in north-western France.

 Geography

+Moutiers-au-Perche is made up of the following collection of villages and hamlets, La Sibotière, La Badinière, Culoiseau, Moutiers-au-Perche, Le Bois au Large and Le Libérot.

+The commune is made up of the following collection of villages and hamlets, La Sibotière, La Badinière, Culoiseau, Moutiers-au-Perche, Le Bois au Large and Le Libérot.

-Tourouvre au Perche along with the communes of Feings, Longny les Villages, Le Mage, Tourouvre au Perche and Charencey shares part of the Forets, etangs et tourbieres du Haut-Perche a Natura 2000 conservation site.
+Moutiers-au-Perche along with the communes of Feings, Longny les Villages, Le Mage, Tourouvre au Perche and Charencey shares part of the Forets, etangs et tourbieres du Haut-Perche a Natura 2000 conservation site.
 The site measures 3670 hectares and is home to fifteen species protected Flora and Fauna.

 In addition the Commune along with another 70 communes shares part of a 47,681 hectare, Natura 2000 conservation area, called the Forêts et étangs du Perche.

+A river, La Corbionne, flows through the commune.